Crazyblox/luau-studioinator/README.md

 `./studioinator.sh` runs `luau` by default; by specifying different luau-named binaries in the first argument, the script will execute that binary instead, continuing to transparently provide the rest of your args.

 ## Contributions
-Contributions are welcome to improve the utility of this tool.
+Contributions are welcome to improve the accuracy of this tool's functionality, as well as its utility.